MartinHodges/java-meet-up-27-nov-24/README.md

 The cluster creation script is built to skip anything already deployed.
-If you want to deploy something again, you can delete the namespace and then rerun the script.
+If you want to deploy something again, you can delete the relevant namespace and then rerun the script.

 For example, if you want to reinstall `vault`: